 What Makes the HeartRescue Project Unique?

 The HeartRescue Project approach builds on decades of best practices at the bystander, prehospital and hospital level, combining them under one program in order to expand geographic reach.
 Key elements include:

-- Publicly stated/measurable goals (a 50-percent increase in survival rates over five years in funded geographies)
+- Publicly stated/measurable goals (a 25% increase in survival rates over the next four years in new partner geographies)